GKO95/GKO95.github.io/_articles/programming/PRGMING_Cpp.md

 |           Division           | `/`      | When both operands are integer: dividend is an integer without remainder.<br/>When at least one operand is real (float or double): dividend is a real (float or double). |
 | Remainder (Modulus Division) | `%`      | Remainder only returns integer.                              |

-For easier readability of the arithmetic operation, you can place blank space between number and operator, and it doesn’t affect anything on output.
+For easier readability of the arithmetic operator, you can place blank space between number and operator, and it doesn’t affect anything on output.

-### Assignment Operation
+### Assignment Operator

-Assignment operations are another operation used within numeric data type.
-Following is a list of assignment operation used by numeric data type:
+Assignment operator is another operation used within numeric data type.
+Following is a list of assignment operator used by numeric data type:

 | OPERATOR | EXAMPLE  | EQUIVALENT  |
 | -------- | -------- | ----------- |